Donna (given name)

-Donna is an English-language feminine first name meaning "woman" in modern Italian, and "lady" or "mistress" in classical italian.
-The original meaning is closer to "lady of the home" and is a title of respect in Italy, equivalent to Don for gentlemen or lord.
+Donna is an English-language feminine first name meaning 'woman' in modern Italian, and 'lady' or 'mistress' in classical Italian.
+The original meaning is closer to 'lady of the home' and was a title of respect in Italy, equivalent to Don for gentlemen or lord.
 It is a common given name in the United States, particularly in Chicago, Florida, New York City, and Washington.
 It is rare as a surname.